eser/immunity/packages/01_immunity/README.md

 ### removeValueFromObject(source, ...values)

-removes items with specified value(s) from an object.
+removes items with specified value(s) from an object or a generator.

 ```js
 import removeValueFromObject from 'immunity/lib/removeValueFromObject';